stellar/stellar-disbursement-platform-backend/README.md

 * `send_receiver_wallets_sms_invitation_job`: This job is used to send disbursement invites to recipients.
 Its interval is configured through the `SCHEDULER_RECEIVER_INVITATION_JOB_SECONDS` environment variable.
 * `payment_to_submitter_job`: This job is used to submit payments from Core to the TSS.
 Its interval is configured through the `SCHEDULER_PAYMENT_JOB_SECONDS` environment variable.
 * `payment_from_submitter_job`: This job is used to notify Core that a payment has been completed.
 Its interval is configured through the `SCHEDULER_PAYMENT_JOB_SECONDS` environment variable.
-* `patch_anchor_platform_transactions_completion`: This job is used to patch transactions in Anchor Platform once payments reach a final state.
+* `patch_anchor_platform_transactions_completion`: This job is used to patch transactions in Anchor Platform once payments reach the final state 'SUCCESS' or 'FAILED'.
 Its interval is configured through the `SCHEDULER_PAYMENT_JOB_SECONDS` environment variable.

 **2. Configuration**